future timeline technology singularity humanity predictions events 2020 2050 2100

 Speech-to-speech translation is common in mobile phones

-Large-vocabulary, continuous, speaker-independent speech recognition is now widespread on cellphones.
-It has become a popular (and free) iPhone app, as well as being available on Symbian phones and on the Nexus One, using Google's voice translation server.
+Large vocabulary, continuous, speaker-independent speech recognition had become widespread on smartphones by 2010.
+It was now a popular (and free) iPhone app, as well as being available on Symbian phones and on the Nexus One, using Google's voice translation server.

-Robotic manipulation of non-rigid objects where configuration is unknown beforehand is now possible.
-A robot developed at the University of California is capable of analysing towels "on the fly", rather than being given a fixed set of movements.
-It can analyse different shapes, colours and materials using a pair of high-resolution cameras, then fold and arrange them into neat piles.*
+Robotic manipulation of non-rigid objects – where the configuration is unknown beforehand – became possible during 2010.
+A robot developed at the University of California was demonstrated analysing towels "on the fly", rather than being given a fixed set of movements.
+It could scan different shapes, colours and materials using a pair of high-resolution cameras, then fold and arrange them into neat piles.*

 References